mvz/alexandria-book-collection-manager/INSTALL.md

 ## HTMLEntities

-This is used by all website-based providers except MCU.
+This is used by all website-based providers.
 [htmlentities](https://github.com/threedaymonk/htmlentities) is used to provide more flexible HTML parsing.